mfornace/nupack-docs-dev/sources/start.md

 - matplotlib
 - jupyterlab

 NUPACK 4 Python packages can be installed for Mac/Linux operating systems or on the Linux subsystem of Windows 10.
 Alternatively, NUPACK may be compiled from source on Mac/Linux.

+An easy way to install all of these dependencies is by installing [Anaconda](https://www.anaconda.com/distribution/).

 ## Mac/Linux installation

-The easiest way to install NUPACK is using [Anaconda](https://www.anaconda.com/distribution/).

-1. Install Anaconda by running the following commands in a terminal:
+1. Verify your Python installation (make sure you have Python 3.6 or newer):

     ```bash
-    conda update conda
-    conda update --all
+    python --version
     ```

-2. Verify your installation (make sure you have Python 3.6 or newer):
+    If this command does not run, troubleshoot your Python installation.
+You may not have your `$PATH` environment variable set correctly.

+    If you are not using Anaconda and you see a Python 2 version displayed, you can replace instances of `python` and `pip` with `python3` and `pip3` in these directions (respectively).

+2. Update your installation of `pip`, which is necessary on some systems:

     ```bash
-    conda info
+    pip install -U pip
     ```

-    If this command does not run, troubleshoot your Anaconda installation.
-You may not have your `$PATH` environment variable set correctly.

 3. After [agreeing to the NUPACK license](http://www.nupack.org/downloads/register), download the NUPACK package (e.g., `nupack-4.0.0`) into your Downloads folder and make sure it is unzipped.

 4. Install the NUPACK 4 Python module by running the following command in your terminal (type `y` when prompted):

     ```bash
-    conda install -c conda-forge -c ~/Downloads/nupack-VERSION/package --update-all nupack jupyterlab matplotlib
+    pip install -U nupack -f ~/Downloads/nupack-VERSION/package
     ```

-    Make sure to replace `nupack-VERSION` with the correct folder name (e.g., `nupack-4`).If you change the path of your download directory, be sure to specify an absolute (not relative) path.
+    Make sure to replace `nupack-VERSION` with the correct folder name (e.g., `nupack-4.0.0`).

-5. Validate your NUPACK 4 installation by running the following commands (type `y` when prompted):
+5. Validate your NUPACK 4 installation by running the following commands:

     ```bash
-    conda install pytest
+    pip install -U pytest
     python -m pytest -v --pyargs nupack
     ```

 6. You can now conveniently run NUPACK 4 jobs as Jupyter notebooks (see above for [example notebooks](start.md#example-notebooks)).
 To open a Jupyter notebook on a Mac, launch the Anaconda-Navigator app from the Applications folder and use it to launch the Jupyter Notebook app; browse to open your notebook of choice.
 Click `Cell->Run All` to run the entire notebook.

     Alternatively, you can launch a web-based Jupyter notebook browser from the command line:

     ```bash
     jupyter lab
     ```

     and browse to open your notebook of choice.
 Click `Run->Run All Cells` to run the entire notebook.
 If no browser window appears, try navigating to the displayed link in your terminal.
 If this doesn't work, troubleshoot your Jupyter installation.

 ---